 Beans (also called legumes if we’re being fancy) are a breast health superstar.
 They make a fantastic substitute for meat-based meals which are often high in saturated fat, a risk factor for breast cancer.
 Depending on the variety, beans have 10-16 grams of fiber for a 1 cup serving, which is about halfway to the 25 grams recommended daily for women by the Institute of Medicine.

-That’s good news because a recent study discovered that teens and young adults who eat higher levels of fiber can reduce their risk of breast cancer by as much as 19%.1 Fiber also makes us feel full (that’s that “satisfying” part we mentioned) and feeling full means we’re less likely to overeat and risk obesity, another major risk factor for breast cancer.
+That’s good news because a recent study discovered that teens and young adults who eat higher levels of fiber can reduce their risk of breast cancer by as much as 19%.1 Fiber also makes us feel full (that’s that “satisfying” part we mentioned) and feeling full means we’re less likely to overeat and risk obesity, another major Anything that increases or decreases a person’s chance of developing a disease. for breast cancer.
 Try this tasty and filling black bean soup for lunch or dinner and you’ll be well on your way to getting your daily recommendation of fiber and improving your breast health.

 Vegan Black Bean Soup